Cézanne and the Railway (1): A Transformation of Visual Perception in the 19th Century(by Tomoki Akimaru)

-In 1837, a passenger railway was introduced in France; Cézanne was born two years later.
-Railways developed rapidly in the 1840s, and all the main railway lines that now connect Paris to France’s major cities were constructed during the Second French Empire (1852-1870).
+In 1837, a passenger railway was introduced in France, and Cézanne was born two years later.
+The railway network expanded rapidly during the 1840s, and most of the main lines connecting Paris with France’s major cities were built under the Second French Empire (1852–1870).

-First, in a letter dated August 22, 1837, Victor Hugo wrote to his wife that he liked the passing scenery viewed from a moving train.
-Furthermore, he mentioned that the speed of the train rendered the scenery distorted, spotted and striped.
+First, in a letter dated August 22, 1837, Victor Hugo wrote to his wife that he enjoyed watching the passing scenery from a moving train.
+He also remarked that the speed of the train made the scenery appear distorted, spotted and striped.
 He wrote:

 I am reconciled with the railway; it is decidedly very beautiful… The movement is magnificent, and it is necessary to experience it in order to feel so.
 The speed is extraordinary.
 The flowers by the side of the road are no longer flowers but flecks, or rather streaks, of red or white; there are no longer any points, everything becomes a streak; the grain fields are great shocks of yellow hair; fields of alfalfa, long green tresses; the towns, the steeples, and the trees perform a crazy mingling dance on the horizon.[1]

-Second, in English Items; or Microcosmic Views of England and Englishmen written by Matthew Flournoy Ward (1853), the writer also expressed his love for the fleeting images viewed from a running rail car.
-He explained that when seen from an accelerating train, objects that were near appeared to move quickly and objects that were at a distance appeared to move slowly.
-He remarked:
+Second, in English Items; or, Microcosmic Views of England and Englishmen (1853), Matthew Flournoy Ward likewise expressed his admiration for the fleeting images seen from a moving railway carriage.
+He observed that when viewed from an accelerating train, nearby objects seemed to move rapidly, while those in the distance appeared to move slowly.
+He wrote:

 The beauties of England being those of a dream, should be as fleeting… They never appear so charming as when dashing on after a locomotive at forty miles (around 64 kilometers) an hour.
 Nothing by the way requires study, or demands meditation, and though objects immediately at hand seem tearing wildly by, yet the distant fields and scattered trees, are not so bent on eluding observation, but dwell long enough in the eye to leave their undying impression.
 Every thing is so quiet, so fresh, so full of home, and destitute of prominent objects to detain the eye, or distract the attention from the charming whole, that I love to dream through these placid beauties whilst sailing in the air, quick, as if astride a tornado.[2]